IgniteUI/igniteui-cli/packages/cli/templates/react/es6/projects/empty/files/README.md

 ## Development server

 Run `ig start` to build the application, start a web server and open the application in the default browser.
 Then navigate to `http://localhost:3002/`.
-Default serving port can be configured in `ignite-ui-cli.json` via `defaultPort` property.
+Default serving port can be configured in `.env` via `PORT` property.

 ## Build